alice-doc/alice-analysis-tutorial/building/build.md

 ### Other build options

-The options above are suitable for alidock or a CentOS 7 installation, since precompiled binaries will be downloaded.
+The options above are suitable for a CentOS 7 installation, since precompiled binaries will be downloaded.
 You also have other installation options according to your needs: it is not guaranteed that cached binaries are available for the following options, but they may be faster to build.